Selective Licensing of Privately Rented Properties

 All applications for a licence must be made on line using the link below.
 Model procedures have been developed to help landlords to comply with the licensing conditions.
 In the application form you can indicate that you agree to follow these model procedures or you can send us copies of your own procedures.

 - A model guide to managing Anti-social behaviour (pdf, 274kb)

 - A model guide to tenant referencing (pdf, 218kb)

 - A model procedure for managing repairs and maintenance (pdf, 121kb)

 Before completing your application you must ensure that you have the following documents available.
 The documents should be scanned or photographed and then uploaded with your application.
 Your application will not be processed without this supporting documentation.

-- Proof of address the proposed licence holder AND the managing agent (if applicable) which must be under 6 months old
+- Proof of address the proposed licence holder AND the managing agent (if applicable) AND owner (if different) which must be under 6 months old

-- Procedures if not using the model procedures
+- Procedures if not using the model procedure

 The following guidance documents provide advice and support on managing properties within the selective licensing area:

 - A guide to Anti-social behaviour for licensed landlords (pdf, 45kb)